 ProBake error

-This step-by-step repair guide walks you through fixing probake error on your LG LWS3063ST (Wall Oven).
-With the right tools and parts, most homeowners can complete this repair in 1–2 hours and avoid a costly service call.
+In this guide, I’ll walk you through the steps to fix the ProBake error on your LG LWS3063ST (Wall Oven).
+With the right tools and parts, most homeowners can complete this repair in about 1–2 hours, potentially saving you from an expensive service call.

 Part of our Top 20 Oven Models & Common Repair Issues Guide.
 Browse all oven repair guides for related models and issues.

-If your LG LWS3063ST is displaying a ProBake error, you may notice one or more of the following symptoms before or during the malfunction.
+If your LG LWS3063ST is displaying a ProBake error, you might notice one or more of the following symptoms:

 - The oven display shows a “F3” or “F9” error code during or after a ProBake cycle